gjr80/weewx-gw1000/README.md

         $ PYTHONPATH=/home/weewx/bin python -m user.gw1000 --test-driver

-    for *setup.py* installs or for package installs use:
+    for WeeWX *setup.py* installs or for WeeWX package installs use:

         $ PYTHONPATH=/usr/share/weewx python -m user.gw1000 --test-driver

     **Note:** Depending on your system/installation the above command may need to be prefixed with *sudo*.

-    **Note:** Whilst the driver may be run independently of WeeWX the driver still requires WeeWX and it's dependencies be installed.
+    **Note:** Whilst the Ecowitt Gateway driver may be run independently of WeeWX the driver still requires WeeWX and it's dependencies be installed.
 Consequently, if WeeWX 4.0.0 or later is installed the driver must be run under the same Python version as WeeWX uses.
 This may be different to the Python version invoked by the command 'python'.
 This means that on some systems 'python' in the above commands may need to be changed to 'python2' or 'python3'.

     **Note:** If necessary you can specify the device IP address and port using the *--ip-address* and *--port* command line options.
 Refer to the Ecowitt Gateway driver help by using the *--help* command line option for further information.

     You should observe loop packets being emitted on a regular basis.
 Once finished press *ctrl-c* to exit.

     **Note:** You will only see loop packets and not archive records when running the driver directly.
-This is because you are seeing output directly from the driver and not WeeWX.
+This is because you are seeing output not from WeeWX but rather directly from the driver.

 5. Configure the driver: